Old microwaves are a challenge to dispose of, but this article offers you several options you can consider.

 The easiest way to recycle your microwave is to bring it somewhere local that offers electronic recycling.
-Sometimes you local garbage company may offer drop-off locations or pickup services, so it is worth calling them first.
+Sometimes your local garbage company may offer drop-off locations or pickup services, so it is worth calling them first.

 Your local community may also host recycling days where you can drop your items off, so that is worth checking out too.
-You can also look at this great Recycling Search tool from keep America Beautiful.
+You can also look at this great Recycling Search tool from Keep America Beautiful.

 Big Box Retail Stores

 Some places like Best Buy will accept old electronics and dispose of them for you properly.
-If you order a new microwave from a store, whether a mom and pop shop or a big one like Lowe’s they may take your old microwave out when they deliver the new one.
+If you order a new microwave from a store, whether a mom-and-pop shop or a big one like Lowe’s they may take your old microwave out when they deliver the new one.

 Selling An Old Microwave

 You might be surprised just how much you can sell online!
-Try Ebay or Facebook Marketplace and see if anyone is interested in taking it for free from you.
+Try eBay or Facebook Marketplace and see if anyone is interested in taking it for free from you.
 Some people buy them to fix and resell, while others may use it for parts.

 Appliance Repair Shops

 Call around to your local small repair shops as they may also look for old microwaves to repair and sell.
-I used a small appliance repaid shop to install my new microwave that we brought home ourselves, and they were nice enough to take our old one for a few dollars.
+I used a small appliance repair shop to install my new microwave that we brought home ourselves, and they were nice enough to take our old one for a few dollars.
 So, you definitely want to ask!

 Manufacturer Recycling Programs

-Some manufacturers may have their own take back programs as well.
+Some manufacturers may have their own take-back programs as well.
 Some will have an internal program, while others may pair ip with a big box retailer to make it happen.
 Calling the manufacturer of your microwave will be another highly recommended option.